Bingxin-Lao/Bingxin-Lao.github.io/index.md

 layout: default
 ---

-Welcome to Bingxin Lao's homepage!
-I am a theoretical physicist, expecially interested in high energy theory.
-My whole academic career will be recorded in this homepage.
+Welcome to Bingxin Lao (in Chinese: 劳炳新)'s homepage!

+This is the place that I record my academic career.
+If you find anything which is helpful for you, it's my pleasure.

 ## Features
 - Minimal, clean design